achulock/reference-sheets/BASH_Ref.md

 netstat -i|--interfaces     # List all network interfaces and in/out usage netstat -l|--listening      # List all open ports

+# Check if port is in use
+sudo lsof -i -P -n | grep LISTEN sudo netstat -tulpn | grep LISTEN sudo ss -tulpn | grep LISTEN sudo lsof -i:22             # see a specific port such as 22 sudo nmap -sTU -O IP-address-Here

 traceroute example.com      # List all servers the network traffic goes through

 mtr -w|--report-wide example.com                                    # Continually list all servers the network traffic goes through